johannesholmberg/archive.holmberg.io/source/reading/_posts/2017-01-09-on-writing.md

 ---
 layout: book
+title: "On Writing"
-title: "On Writing: A Memoir of the Craft"
+subtitle: "A Memoir of the Craft"
 date: 2017-01-09 15:02:02
 category: reading
 cover: on-writing